ONSdigital/cell-key-perturbation-R/README.md

 ## Example

-This is an example which showing how to create a perturbed table from data included in this package in order to showcase the method.
+This is an example showing how to create a perturbed table from data which has been included in this package in order to showcase the method.

 micro is an example dataset containing randomly generated data.